 - How knowledgeable are you about my desired area?

-Once you select the best agent for you, he or she will look over your approval letter, discuss your budget and help you set your priorities.
+Once you select the best agent for you, they will look over your approval letter, discuss your budget and help you set your priorities.

 Step 7: Determine Your Priorities